jwoffindin/stk/README.md

 ### `template:`

-Where to find the CloudFormation template.
+Defines where to find the CloudFormation template.
 Supports local files, local git repositories or remote git repositories.

+#### Plain filesystem (not git)

+If `version` is not set, then the templates are assumed to come from local filesystem - useful when developing templates.
+In this case, set `root` to path.

+E.g.

+    environments:
+      dev:
+        template:
+          version:
+          root: ../stk-templates

+You can use an environment variable to allow over-riding of template location with something like:

+    environments:
+      dev:
+        template:
+          version:
+          root: {{ environ['TEMPLATE_PATH'] | default)'../stk-templates') }}

+#### Git

+Similar to above, but uses current commit `HEAD` in local filesystem:

+    environments:
+      dev:
+        template:
+          version: HEAD
+          repo: {{ environ['TEMPLATE_PATH'] | default('../stk-templates') }}

+Remote repositories are also supported.
+For example, the following will use current main of github repository:

+    template:
+      version: main
+      repo: git@github.com:jwoffindin/stk-templates.git

 ### `params:`